syncfusion-content/flutter-docs/Flutter/datagrid/grouping.md

 ### GroupExpanded

-The `groupExpanded` callback invokes when the group expanding is applied to the particular column.
+The `SfDataGrid.groupExpanded` callback is invoked when the group is expanded.

 {% tabs %}
 {% highlight Dart %}